Maintain fruit integrity

 Acrylamide and food safety

-In 2002, the discovery that acrylamide is naturally formed during the Maillard reaction sparked worries about the possible carcinogenic effects of fried, baked, grilled and roasted foods.
-Since then, many food manufacturers are keen to reduce the acrylamide concentration of their products.
+A long time ago, scientists discovered that acrylamide is formed naturally during the Maillard reaction.
+This sparked concerns about the possible carcinogenic effects of fried, baked and roasted foods.

-Asparaginaise is a naturally-occurring enzyme used both as a medicine and in food manufacturing.
-In food manufacturing, it is used to prevent the formation of acrylamide in food that is fried or baked.
+What is an asparaginase?Asparaginase is a naturally-occurring enzyme used in food manufacturing to prevent acrylamide from forming in food that is fried or baked.

-Acrylaway® by Novozymes is a form of asparaginaise.
-When using Acrylaway®, only asparaginaise is converted, while all other ingredients remain included in the Maillard reaction.
-This means that acrylamide formation is substantially reduced but the end product still looks and tastes great.
+Acrylaway® by Novozymes is a form of asparaginase.
+When using Acrylaway®, only asparagine is converted, while all other ingredients remain included in the Maillard reaction.
+This means that acrylamide formation is substantially reduced but the end-product still looks and tastes great.